Diabetes and exercise

 Exercise can help lower your blood sugar without medicines.
 It reduces your risk of heart disease.
 Exercise can also lessen the symptoms of depression and reduce stress.

 But be patient.
 It may take several months of regular exercising before you see changes in your health.
+It is important to understand that exercise can benefit your health even if it does not cause much weight loss.

 Talk to Your Doctor First